wmorgan/dcos-docs/1.7/administration/installing/custom/configure-proxy.md

     ```

     If you are not sure about the values for `http_proxy` and `https_proxy` variables for your environment, Please contact your system administrator.

-    If you have any hosts or domains you would like to bypass the proxy you can add them to the no_proxy variable like so : `no_proxy="*.mesos,127.0.0.1,localhost,localaddress,.localdomain.com"`
+    If you have any hosts or domains you would like to bypass the proxy you can add them to the `no_proxy` variable like this: `no_proxy="*.mesos,127.0.0.1,localhost,localaddress,.localdomain.com"`

 1. Restart the Cosmos service for the changes to take effect.